Lawsuit for Contaminated Water Caused by Fracking

 Hydraulic fracture drilling (often called “fracking”) in Pennsylvania was once an acceptable way to extract natural gas, but it has been reported that fracking is linked to a wide range of environmental problems, such as air pollution, water shortages and even explosions.
 But perhaps the biggest issue caused by this form of drilling are the health risks associated with exposure to chemicals from the drilling such as diesel particulate matter, hydrogen sulfide and volatile hydrocarbons which can lead to a number of health problems including heart attacks, cancer, damaging effects on the immune and reproductive systems, as well as damaging effects on fetal and child development.
 Oil and gas companies are now facing lawsuits for air pollution, water contamination, and a number of class-action lawsuits for the effects of a 5.8-magnitude earthquake and the damages that followed.
 These companies have been accused of exercising reckless disregard for public and private safety, property damage, reduced property values and emotional distress resulting from fracking.

-The Law Offices of Calcagno & Associates are currently accepting fracking cases in all of Pennsylvania.
-Therefore, if you or someone you know has air or water contamination and health problems associated with fracking, you should contact our lawyers immediately for a free case evaluation, we may be able to get you the compensation that you deserve.
+The Law Offices of Calcagno & Associates is currently accepting fracking cases in all of Pennsylvania.
+Therefore, if you or someone you know has air or water contamination and health problems associated with fracking, you should contact our lawyers immediately for a free case evaluation.
+We may be able to file a mass tort claim and get you the compensation that you deserve.

 What Is Fracking?